TIMPICKLE/Axios-middle-layer/README.md

 # Attention
 You should write your own callback functions.
 In my JS file is empty. you can write it in component or just in this JS file.

+There are 3 files.The Third one privide you use it in asynchronous way.（use ES6 promise）